Frank Capra: Early life

-Capra was born Francesco Rosario Capra in Bisacquino, a village near Palermo, Sicily, Italy.
+Capra was born Francesco Rosario Capra on May 18, 1897, in Bisacquino, a village near Palermo, Sicily, Italy.
 He was the youngest of seven children of Salvatore Capra, a fruit grower, and the former Rosaria "Sara" Nicolosi.
 Capra's family was Roman Catholic.
-Frank's siblings were Luigia, Ignazia, Benedetto, Antonino Giuseppe, Antonia, and Anne.
 The name "Capra", notes Capra's biographer, Joseph McBride, represents his family's closeness to the land, and means "goat".
 He notes that the English word "capricious" derives from it, "evoking the animal's skittish temperament", adding that "the name neatly expresses two aspects of Frank Capra's personality: emotionalism and obstinacy."

 In 1903, when he was five, Capra's family immigrated to the United States, traveling in a steerage compartment of the steamship Germania—the least expensive way to make the passage.
 For Capra, the 13-day journey remained one of the worst experiences of his life:

 You're all together—you have no privacy.
 You have a cot.
 Very few people have trunks or anything that takes up space.
 They have just what they can carry in their hands or in a bag.
 Nobody takes their clothes off.
 There's no ventilation, and it stinks like hell.
 They're all miserable.
 It's the most degrading place you could ever be.

 Capra remembers the ship's arrival in New York Harbor, where he saw "a statue of a great lady, taller than a church steeple, holding a torch above the land we were about to enter".
 He recalls his father's exclamation at the sight:

 Cicco, look!
 Look at that!
 That's the greatest light since the Star of Bethlehem!
 That's the light of freedom!
 Remember that.
 Freedom.

 The family settled in Los Angeles's East Side (today Lincoln Heights) on Avenue 18, which Capra described in his autobiography as an Italian "ghetto".
-Capra's father worked as a fruit picker and young Capra sold newspapers after school for ten years until he graduated from high school.
+Capra's father worked as a fruit picker and young Capra attended Castelar Elementary School and sold newspapers after school for ten years until he graduated from high school.
 He attended the Manual Arts High School, with Jimmy Doolittle and Lawrence Tibbett as classmates.
 Instead of working after graduating, as his parents wanted, he enrolled in college.

 He worked through college at the California Institute of Technology, playing banjo at nightclubs and taking odd jobs like working at the campus laundry, waiting tables, and cleaning engines at a local power plant.
 He studied chemical engineering and graduated in the spring of 1918.
 Capra later wrote that his college education had "changed his whole viewpoint on life from the viewpoint of an alley rat to the viewpoint of a cultured person".